In the Russian Hat in Bedford

 Expat Kaliningrad Mick Hart

-Over a thoughtful pint in Wetherspoons we, my camera crew and I, did think about chancing our hat in Bidenham, er sorry I meant to say Biddenham, the home of the Ukrainian flag, but came to the conclusion that as the people who live there exhibit an obvious difficulty in recognising the truth, the likelihood of any of them understanding Cyrillic was much less in their favour as was looking silly in the eyes of the world.
+Over a thoughtful pint in Wetherspoons we, my camera crew and I, considered chancing our hat in Bidenham, er sorry I meant to say Biddenham, the home of the Ukrainian flag, but came to the conclusion that as the virtue-signalling folk who live there exhibit obvious limitations in independent thinking, the likelihood of any one of them understanding Cyrillic was much less in their favour as was looking silly in the eyes of the world.

 Perhaps I should start a beginner’s course in reading Russian hats at Bedford College.
-First come, all served!
-Special discounted fees for people voting Green or Labour.
-Hurry, as places and brain cells are limited!
+We could follow the immigration paradigm: First come, all served!
+Discounted fees for the naive, especially those voting Green or Labour.
+But hurry, as places and brain cells are limited!
 Just quote the password dorac!!

-Copyright © 2018-2023 Mick Hart.
+Copyright © 2018-2024 Mick Hart.
 All rights reserved.